NBC's Chuck Todd lays into his network for hiring former RNC chief Ronna McDaniel as an analyst

 McDaniel's interview on Sunday's “Meet the Press” had been booked prior to the announcement that she'd been hired by the network.

+During the interview, McDaniel acknowledged that Biden won the 2020 election “fair and square.”
+That was a reversal from a comment she made on CNN last summer, when she said “I don't think he won it fair.
+I don't.”

+On Sunday, she said, “the reality is Joe Biden won.
+He's the president.
+He's the legitimate president.
+I have always said, and I continue to say, there were issues in 2020.
+I believe that both can be true.”

-Under questioning from Welker, McDaniel said Sunday that she disagreed with Trump's contention that people jailed for their role in the Jan.
-6, 2021 attack on the Capitol should be freed.
+Under questioning from Welker, McDaniel said Sunday that she disagreed with Trump's contention that people jailed for their part in the Jan.
+6, 2021, attack on the Capitol should be freed.

 “Why not speak out earlier?”
 Welker asked.